neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 :width:500px
 ```

 If you look more carefully, at first it learns a random subset of the neurons in the spike pattern group that happen to fire at the same time.
 This is the correlation and competition mechanism from the previous slide, and it leads to the output spike happening at some random point in the sequence: could be early, could be late.
-Then, STDP’s preference for lower latency kicks in, and it shifts towards the neurons in the pattern that fire earlier, until it reaches the beginning.
+Then, STDP's preference for lower latency kicks in, and it shifts towards the neurons in the pattern that fire earlier, until it reaches the beginning.

 ```{figure} figures/stdpPicture11.png
 :align: center